xapax/security/finding_subdomains.md

 For now this seems to be a very comprehensive list of tools to find subdomains. https://blog.bugcrowd.com/discovering-subdomains

 This isn't really a science.
 Some tools find some stuff, other tools other stuff.
 So your best bet is to use a few of them together.
-Don't forget to brute-force recursivly!
+Don't forget to brute-force recursively!

 ### recon-ng